visualbuilder/versionable/README.md

 }
 ```

-Versions will be created on the vensionable model saved.
+Versions will be created on the versionable model saved.

 ```php
 $post = Post::create(['title' => 'version1', 'content' => 'version1 content']);